COSC3020/tsp-held-karp-Worsleychase/README.md

 What is the worst-case asymptotic time complexity of your implementation?
 What is the worst-case asymptotic memory complexity?
 Add your answer, including your reasoning, to this markdown file.

+# Solution

+The algorithm takes in some set of cities, of length n, and we recursively call the hkMinDist function with less and less cities (n-1, n-2,...).
+That means for n cities, we have $2^n$ total amount of sets to pass into hkMinDist.
+But for each combination we need to try each city as the start, a linear operation O(n).
+That means we get $n\cdot 2^n$ total calls to hkMinDist.
+For each call, we just iterate through each city linearly O(n).
+That means our worst case time complexity is:

+$$ \Theta(n^2 \cdot 2^n) \rightarrow \Theta(2^n)$$

+For the memory complexity, the memo array stores the results for every _unique_ call.
+This means that we store $n\cdot 2^n$ results for each call.
+Therefore, our worst-case memory complexity is

+$$ \Theta(n\cdot 2^n) \rightarrow \Theta(2^n) $$

+# Disclaimer

+I used [this](https://en.wikipedia.org/wiki/Held%E2%80%93Karp_algorithm) to get a better understanding of the Held-Karp algorithm

+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.